camrex/rmi-360-workflow-pyt/README.md

 > **❗ ArcGIS Pro Note:** When adding the Toolbox to ArcGIS Pro, you may see a warning icon (❗) upon loading.
 If this occurs, simply remove the Toolbox and add it again to resolve the issue.
 New: The `rmi_360_env_checker.pyt` toolbox is now included to check for all required Python libraries in your ArcGIS Pro environment before running the main tools.

-*Tested using ArcGIS Pro 3.4.3 and 3.5.0.* Be sure to check that your ArcGIS Pro Python Environment has the dependencies in requirements.txt
+*Tested using ArcGIS Pro 3.4.3 and 3.5.4.* Be sure to check that your ArcGIS Pro Python Environment has the dependencies in requirements.txt

 > ℹ️ The “Oriented Imagery” tools require **Standard or Advanced** licenses.
 All other functions are available with **Basic** or higher.

-> **⚠️ Note: ⚠️**
-> Version **v1.1.0** contained critical bugs that may render the workflow unusable.
-> Please use version **v1.1.1** or later, which resolves these issues.

 > **⚠️ Unit Tests Note:** Many unit tests may currently be broken due to some bug fixes in this release.